eag1ex/x-utils-es/readme.md

 uniq([1, 1, 3, 'a', 'b', 'a', null, null, true, true]) // [1,3,'a','b',null,true]

 /**
- * - Check if provided has object properties, and its not an array
+ * - Check if provided has object properties, and is not an array
- * @param any
+ * @param data:any
  * @returns boolean
  * **/
 isObject({}) // true